Testing your app on HoloLens

 - Test how your app works from different angles.
 If you have a world locked hologram, what happens if your user walks behind it?
 What happens if something comes between the user and the hologram?
 What if the user looks at the hologram from above or below?

 - Use spatial and audio cues.
-Make sure your app uses these to prevent the user from getting lost.
+Make sure your app uses spatial and audio cues to prevent the user from getting lost.

 - Test your app at different levels of ambient noise.
 If you've implemented voice commands, try invoking them with varying levels of ambient noise.